OS-EDA/Course/Chapter_02_OpenROAD_tools/c02_lecture.md

 ### Help with the terminology

-Searching the terms with a standard search engine might not bring usefull results.
+Searching the terms with a standard search engine might not bring usefull results every time.
 Matt Venn created a page for EDA terminology:

 [https://www.zerotoasiccourse.com/terminology/](https://www.zerotoasiccourse.com/terminology/)